The Bankrate promise

 Nonetheless, Bossler says, some subprime cardholders might be headed for trouble, given the current economic climate.
-In June, the U.S. inflation rate increased to 9.1 percent, the highest it’s been since 1981.
-Inflation has cooled slightly since then, resting at 8.3 percent as of Sept.
-13, according to the U.S. Bureau of Labor Statistics.
+In June, the U.S. inflation rate had increased to 9.1 percent, the highest it’s been since 1981.
+Inflation has cooled slightly since then, dropping to 7.1 percent in November, according to the U.S. Bureau of Labor Statistics.

 “Many of the people we at GreenPath speak with are looking for ways to cope with inflation,” says Bossler.
 “The increased prices on everyday essentials from gas to groceries to utilities — and utilizing credit cards for these expenses — can lead to greater financial stress.
 We’ve seen a heavy need for budgeting and support services.
 Many of our clients are still facing reduced income and job loss.”